 A computer GPU defined and terms explained

-From an adventurous user’s point of view, I have an indepth knowledge on this subject matter.
-I started with a desktop computer with a GPU, upgraded to a laptop with 64mb Vram GPU, later to 128mb pc, 256mb video ram, 512mb vram pc and now to a 2gb (vram) dedicated GPU with an additional 128mb vram integrated.
+From an adventurous user’s point of view, I have in-depth knowledge on this subject matter.
+I started with a desktop computer with a GPU, upgraded to a laptop with 64mb VRAM GPU, later to 128mb pc, 256mb video ram, 512mb VRAM pc and now to a 2gb (VRAM) dedicated GPU with an additional 128mb VRAM integrated.
 I have also operated a Mac with an integrated GPU and of a dedicated switchable GPU.

 What is a PC GPU?